-HORMONE COCKTAIL

-Because of its link with cancer, the big question is: does goat's milk contain the growth hormone, IGF-1?
-Scientists conclude that: "IGF-1 is present in goat's milk" and can survive in commercial milk products (Magistrelli, 2005).
+HORMONE COCKTAIL Because of its link with cancer, the big question is: does goat's milk contain the growth hormone, IGF-1?
+And the answer is: yes and in similar amounts to cow's milk (Meyer et al., 2017).
+In fact, in early lactation, there's more IGF-1 in goat's milk than in cow's milk (Simonov et al., 2021).
 Another hormone present in both cow's and goat's milk is oestrogen, though at a lesser concentration in goat's milk.
-Most oestrogens in our diet come from animals' milk and those in goat's milk are precursors to 'catechol oestrogens', strong promoters of cancer.

-FAT KID

-According to research in the Journal of Dairy Science, "The largest health concern for consumers of goat's milk is likely to be its greater fat content compared to cow's milk.
-More troubling is how much of the fat in goat's milk is saturated fat... if one is looking for a hearthealthy diet that includes dairy... goat's milk may not be the best alternative to cow's milk" (Farlow, 2012).
+Between 60 and 70 per cent of oestrogens in our diet come from animals' milk and although there are lower oestrogen levels in goat's than in cow's milk, they are certainly not negligible (Farlow et al., 2012).
+FAT KID According to research in the Journal of Dairy Science, "The largest health concern for consumers of goat's milk is likely to be its greater fat content compared to cow's milk.
+More troubling is how much of the fat in goat's milk is saturated fat... if one is looking for a hearthealthy diet that includes dairy... goat's milk may not be the best alternative to cow's milk" (Farlow et al., 2012).
 ARE YOU TAKING THE PUS?

 Most revolting, though, is the 'somatic cell' or pus content of goat's milk!
-Cow's milk can legally contain up to 400 million pus cells per litre, so one teaspoonful of milk can have two million pus cells!
-According to the Universities Federation for Animal Welfare, 65 per cent of goat milk samples will have a cell count greater than 1,000 million cells per litre (Mowlem, 2011)!
+As stated earlier, cow's milk can legally contain up to 400 million pus cells per litre, so one teaspoonful of milk can have two million pus cells!
+According to several studies, goat's milk has on average 519-618 million of these cells per litre (Persson and Olofsson, 2011; Gecaj et al., 2021).
 Milk really has got the lot!
 With goats as with cows, it is the philosophy of factory farmed, mass production that triumphs; the same old cycle of pregnancy, removal of babies, constant milking, disease, deprivation and early death.
 And all for a product that may promote disease.
 Thank goodness for plants - soya, almonds, oat, hazelnuts, rice - and their milk of human kindness.